Decking the Halls for Christmas? Tis The Season for Our Christmas Loan

 - Loan protection: Loans are insured by the credit union’s own policy at no direct cost to you.
 This is designed to pay off a loan in the event of a borrower’s death – subject to terms, conditions and eligibility criteria.

 How much does a Christmas Loan cost?

 The maximum interest rate which a credit union can charge is 12% (12.68% APR)*.
 In practice, most credit unions have Christmas loan interest rates which are significantly lower than that.
+Click here to view information on average credit union loan rates.
 And not only that, many credit unions offer a loan interest rebate at the end of the year, making credit union loans even more appealing.
 Please check with your local credit union for further details.

 * For a €/£3,000 one year variable rate loan with an interest rate of 12%, an annual percentage rate of 12.68%, the monthly repayment will be €/£266.55 and the total amount repayable will be €/£3,198.56.